sanjhchhatrasal/Road-Pilot-Assignment/README.md

 Road Pilot Assignment is a web application designed to assist users in planning and managing road trips.
 It provides features such as route customization, real-time navigation, trip tracking, and more.

-## Features

-- **Route Planning:** Plan your road trip by customizing your route with multiple waypoints.
-- **Navigation:** Get real-time navigation instructions and alerts during your trip.
-- **Trip Management:** Manage your trips, including saving and editing trip details.
-- **User Authentication:** Securely login and manage your trips with personalized settings.

 ## Technologies Used